Edwinian/deep-agent/documentation.md

 - Sub-agents have **quarantined context** — they cannot see each other's work; the orchestrator must pass complete standalone task descriptions (`prompts/subagent_usage_instructions.py`).
 - **Parallel delegation** — up to 3 concurrent `task` calls per iteration.
 - **Tool arg repair** — `ToolCallArgsRepairMiddleware` fills missing `task` / `web_search_tool` args when models emit empty JSON (`utils/task_tool_args_repair.py`).

 ---

+## Middleware

+The standard execution flow for middleware is as follows:

+**beforeAgent:** Runs once at the very beginning of the entire agent invocation.
+You could use this for initial setup, like loading the user's role or permissions.

+**beforeModel:** Runs before the LLM is invoked for each step in the agent loop.
+This is useful for modifying the input prompt or state before the model processes it.

+**wrapModelCall:** Wraps the actual call to the LLM.
+This allows you to intercept the request and response at a very low level.

+**afterModel:** Runs immediately after the model generates a response but before any tools are called.
+This is the critical point for your RBAC check.
+At this stage, the model's decision (the `tool_calls`) is available, allowing you to inspect them and decide what to do (approve, reject, or request human approval for the tool call).

+**afterAgent:** Runs once at the very end of the agent invocation, after all model calls and tool executions are complete.
+This can be used for cleanup or logging the final state.

+---